Cutting Board Care

 Use Lemon juice and salt to remove smells

-Wooden cutting boards can retain the odors of strong-smelling foods such as garlic and onions.
+Wooden cutting boards can retain the odors of strong‑smelling foods such as garlic and onions, so incorporating proper cutting board care helps keep them fresh.
 Although these odors may fade over time, they can affect other foods in the interim.
 To deodorize a cutting board, sprinkle it with kosher salt after squeezing a lemon over its surface.
 Scrub the board thoroughly to work in the salt.
 Allow it to rest for an hour until the salt has dried, then remove the residue with a dough scraper or a solid metal spatula with a flat end.

 Lemon juice combined with Kosher salt is an effective solution for eliminating odors from your cutting board.